42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Update details of a live event

-Update the details of a specific live event.
-Returns a 202 HTTP response on success.
+Updates the details of a specific live event based on its ID.
+This endpoint returns an empty response with a 202 http code.

 ### Example